Pro Taste

 Feijoada – Marco, Brazil

-Whenever I’m asked what a Brazilian’s favourite dish is, I don’t hesitate to say it’s feijoada: a hearty and rich stew built around black beans and a staple of Brazil’s multicultural history.
+Whenever I’m asked what a Brazilian’s favorite dish is, I don’t hesitate to say it’s feijoada: a hearty and rich stew built around black beans and a staple of Brazil’s multicultural history.
 The original version is a bean stew from Portugal which took some inspiration from the French cassoulet but was ultimately heavily influenced by African heritage and cuisine.

 Feijoada is traditionally made with a variety of cheap salted and smoked pork cuts, but it doesn’t need meat to be delicious and complex.
 My mum, a lifelong vegetarian, always made two versions at home – the traditional meat version and a plant-based feijoada.
-By using smoked tofu, lots of fresh coriander, cumin seeds, and bay leaves, you can make a deeply savoury feijoada, which is the perfect meal for a weekend lunch with friends and family.
+By using smoked tofu, lots of fresh coriander, cumin seeds, and bay leaves, you can make a deeply savory feijoada, which is the perfect meal for a weekend lunch with friends and family.
 Serve with white rice, stir-fried collard greens, orange slices, and plenty of farofa aka fried cassava flour, a perfect crunchy side dish to soak up the feijoada broth.

 Legumes